-Promote your photography blog content
+Allocate sufficient time to promote your photography blog content

-Are you promoting your content enough?
+So, a question for you, are you promoting your content enough?

 So, if you’re reading this and it’s already dawning on you that you’re probably not promoting your content enough, stick around as here’s a list that I hope will help.